mikecreighton/simple-groq-transcriber/README.md

 - Fast audio transcription using Whisper models
 - Simple web interface with a focus on ease of use (keyboard-driven UX)
-- Everything runs in the browser, all data saved to the browser's local storage
+- All data saved to the browser's local storage
 - High accuracy transcription results

 ## Prerequisites